In This Article

 THC or CBD Distillate Oil

 These are highly refined cannabis extracts in carts.
-Distillate is one form of concentrate popular for recreational and medicinal purposes alike.
+Distillate is a form of concentrate popular among recreational consumers due to its high level of THC and lack of cannabis flavor.

 THC or CBD Live Rosin

-Live rosin is a solventless cannabis concentrate made by applying heat and pressure to fresh cannabis flower or hash.
-It may contain THC, CBD, or a combination, and it’s used in carts for a more natural, flavorful experience.
+Live rosin is a solventless cannabis concentrate made by applying heat and pressure to fresh cannabis flowers or hash.
+It may contain THC, CBD, or a combination, and it's used in carts for a more natural, flavorful experience.

 THC or CBD Live Resin